Mperonen/HtmlDatePickerModule/README.md

 Features:
 - Date picker
 - Time picker (WIP).
 Time will have day hour timeline view which can display available times within the day.
+- Multi-language support.
+Some texts and labels will change according to the language set in html tag's "lang" attribute.
+Currently supported languages are FI and EN.